 Monthly Data Review

-- Category C: The response provided is plausible and within the data quality thresholds; no follow-up with the hospital is needed on this response.
+- Category C: The response provided is plausible and within the data quality thresholds; Leapfrog will not contact the hospital.

-- Category B: The response provided is plausible, but it falls outside the data quality thresholds; follow-up with the hospital is needed on this response.
+- Category B: The response provided is plausible, but it falls outside the data quality thresholds; Leapfrog will contact the hospital and action from the hospital is requested.

-- Category A: The response provided is considered implausible, given that the response falls outside of the data quality thresholds and appears to have been provided with the intent to mislead; follow-up with the hospital is needed on this response.
+- Category A: The response provided is considered implausible, given that the response falls far outside of the data quality thresholds and appears to have been provided with the intent to mislead; Leapfrog will contact the hospital and action from the hospital is required.

 On-site Data Verification

-- Pre-visit Documentation Request: Hospitals will use the Leapfrog Hospital Survey Binder while they are collecting information for completing the 2016 Leapfrog Hospital Survey so they can concurrently record and track the information needed for the on-site data verification.
+- Pre-visit Documentation Request: Hospitals will use the Leapfrog Hospital Survey Binder while they are collecting information for completing the 2019 Leapfrog Hospital Survey so they can concurrently record and track the information needed for the On-Site Data Verification.
 As a result, retrospective data collection and record finding will not be necessary.

 - Half-Day Scheduled On-Site Visit, which includes: